 LI15 (Jianyu):

-• Location: On the lateral aspect of the upper arm, in the depression between the deltoid muscle fibers.
+Location: On the lateral aspect of the upper arm, in the depression anterior and inferior to the acromion, at the origin of the deltoid muscle.

-• Function in TCM: LI15 is effective in treating shoulder pain, frozen shoulder, and enhancing joint mobility.
+Function in TCM: LI15 effectively treats shoulder pain, frozen shoulder, and enhancing joint mobility.
 It promotes the flow of Qi and blood, directly targeting shoulder discomfort.

 LI16 (Jugu):

-• Function in TCM: Vital for alleviating pain and stiffness in the shoulder, LI16 promotes smooth Qi flow and enhances joint flexibility, making it a key point for shoulder pain treatment.
+Function in TCM: Vital for alleviating shoulder pain and stiffness, LI16 promotes smooth Qi flow and enhances joint flexibility, making it a key point for shoulder pain treatment.

 LI11 (Quchi):